 Yellow Ochre and its Uses

 Yellow ochre is a hydrated form of iron oxide hydroxide, FeO(OH).nH2O, commonly referred to as limonite.
-Yellow Ochre is non-toxic and it’s one of the three ores of iron, alongside hematite and magnetite, and is found naturally across the world.
-Its main use over time has been as a dye, some reports stating its use as a dye in Africa goes back almost 300,000 years.
+It is one of the three principal ores of iron, alongside hematite and magnetite, and is found naturally across the world.
+Its main use over time has been as a dye, owing to the bright yellow colour it is often presented with, with some reports stating its use as a dye in Africa goes back almost 300,000 years.
 As a commercial product, it found fame after Jean-Atelier Astier developed a process for extracting it at scale from the brightly coloured red and yellow cliffs of Provence in the late 18th century, and became the pigment of choice for yellow, red and orange paints and dyes.

 In contemporary times, ochre remains an important material.
 It is still used as a dye, but has found other applications such as in catalysis, as a cement additive and in the synthesis of iron nanoparticles.
 This is in addition to its use as an ore of iron; limonite can contain up to 59.8% iron(3).
 Whilst this value isn’t as high as magnetite or, in particular, hematite(4), it remains a viable ore of the highly economically important metal.